SivaSwathiVasagar/workoutGenerator/README.md

 ## Features

 - Choose a muscle group.
-- Choose exercise recommendations based on your experience level from the results..
+- Choose exercise based on your experience level from the results..

 ## Roadmap and Future Improvements